 - No spaghetti straps, muscle shirts, tank tops, tube tops, razor back shirts or see-thru tops. - No exposed midriffs or bare backs. - Shorts and skirts are to come to mid-thigh. - Holes in pants that expose skin may only be knee-length or below.
 Holes above the knee must be patched or have leggings worn underneath so as not to expose skin.
-Holes in all other pieces of clothing are not permitted. - No alcohol, drug, tobacco, sexual, vulgar, or violent symbols or sayings. - No underwear exposed or worn as outerwear. - Pants should be worn at the waist. - No sunglasses are to be worn in the building during school hours. - There shall be no hats or distracting hair accessories or styles worn in school during the school day (7:45 a.m. to 2:45 p.m.) - And anything else deemed inappropriate by staff - Coats and Jackets may not be worn to class. - Students may not bring blankets to school.
+Holes in all other pieces of clothing are not permitted. - No alcohol, drug, tobacco, sexual, vulgar, or violent symbols or sayings. - No underwear exposed or worn as outerwear. - Pants should be worn at the waist. - No sunglasses are to be worn in the building during school hours. - There shall be no hats or distracting hair accessories or styles worn in school during the school day (7:45 a.m. to 2:45 p.m.) - And anything else deemed inappropriate by staff - Coats and Jackets may not be worn to class. - Purses and bags must stay in student lockers throughout the school day. - Students may not bring blankets to school.